Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Best & Worst Years for Ford Mustang 6th Generation (2015-2023)

-The sixth-gen Mustang galloped onto the scene in 2015, and it was a game-changer.
+The sixth-gen Mustang galloped onto the scene in 2015, and it was revolutionary.
 First time with independent rear suspension – that’s car speak for “handles like a dream.”
 Plus, it went global, hitting markets outside North America.
-The Mustang was ready for its world tour.
+The Mustang was eager for its international tour.

 The Best Years: 2018, 2019, 2021, 2022, 2023

 These are the cream of the crop, folks.
-Fewer complaints, more reliability, and enough power to make your hair stand on end.
+Fewer grievances, more dependability, and enough power to make your hair stand on end.

 The 2018 Mustang?
-It got a facelift and a new 10-speed auto transmission that shifts smoother than butter.
+It got a facelift and a fresh 10-speed auto transmission that shifts smoother than butter.

 Engine options?
 Take your pick: